hkbu-kennycheng/comp3115/2023summer/Lab3.md

 ## Feature Construction: Family Size

-To create a new feature `Family Size`, we will use the `Feature Constructor` widget.
+To create a new feature `Family Size`, we will use the `Formula` widget.
 Drag and drop it to the workflow canvas.
-Connect the `Continuize` widget to the `Feature Constructor` widget.
-Double click on the `Feature Constructor` widget to open the widget settings.
+Connect the `Continuize` widget to the `Formula` widget.
+Double click on the `Formula` widget to open the widget settings.
 Click on `New > Numeric` to create a new numeric feature.
 Input `Family Size` as the feature name and input `SibSp + Parch + 1` as the feature expression.
 The widget will automatically display the data in the widget output.

 ![](images/orange-feature-constructor.png)